pyth-network/documentation/README.md

 Then, run `npm run dev` to start the development server and visit localhost:3000.

-If you need to fetch the latest cosmos chains, run `npm run fetch-cosmos-chains`.

 ## Deployment

 Use the `Dockerfile` in the root of the repository to build a docker image that can be run for production deployments.